A Guide to Midtown Omaha

-Since it first broke ground, Aksarben Village has been slowly growing into a business and entertainment destination.
+Since breaking ground, Aksarben Village has slowly grown into a business and entertainment destination.
 Many businesses have found a home here including Pacific Life, Microsoft, Blue Cross and Blue Shield of Nebraska, DLR Group, HDR, and more.

-And just to the south of Aksarben Village is Baxter Arena, the sports home of the University of Nebraska – Omaha.
-You can see the hockey, basketball, and volleyball teams play there.
-And UNO just recently opened a brand new baseball-softball complex next to the arena.
+And just to the south of Aksarben Village is Baxter Arena, the University of Nebraska – Omaha sports home.
+You can see the hockey, basketball, and volleyball teams playing there.
+And UNO recently opened a new baseball-softball complex next to the arena.

 Just to the north of Aksarben Village is UNO’s Scott Campus.
-This area has exploded over the past 10 years and features a lot of on-campus housing as well buildings for the school’s business and engineering programs.
+This area has exploded over the past 10 years and features a lot of on-campus housing as good buildings for the school’s business and engineering programs.

-As you venture outside Aksarben Village, you will encounter homes that were built between 1920-1950.
+As you venture outside Aksarben Village, you will encounter homes built between 1920-1950.